jyggorath/sandbox/README.md

 ## Features

-All of the basic WSB settings can be configured, such as disabling network or cliboard sharing, running in AppContainer isolation (protected mode), shared folders, etc. See [Use and configure Windows Sandbox | Microsoft Learn](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file) or run the script with the `-Help` parameter.
+All of the basic WSB settings can be configured, such as disabling network or clipboard sharing, running in AppContainer isolation (protected mode), shared folders, etc. See [Use and configure Windows Sandbox | Microsoft Learn](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file) or run the script with the `-Help` parameter.

 Running the script without any parameters at all produces a config file with the following settings: